Find an Agent

 At 8–10% on average, seller closing costs can take a big bite out of the profits from your home sale.
 The good news is there are simple, proven ways to reduce your closing costs by thousands of dollars.

-Commission is the single largest closing cost paid by sellers—so reducing it is the easiest way to slash your total closing costs and save money.
+Commission is the single largest closing cost paid by sellers, so reducing it is the easiest way to reduce total closing costs and save money.

 The emergence of the low commission realtor means you can now get a full-service, all-inclusive agent experience for a fraction of the traditional 3% listing agent commission.

-Our friends at Clever Real Estate connect you with top-rated agents in your area who can sell your home fast, for low listing fees of just 1.5%.
+Clever Real Estate connects you with top-rated agents in your area who can sell your home fast for low listing fees of just 1.5%.
 For a $400,000 home, you’d save $6,000 in listing fees!

-Everything in a real estate transaction is negotiable, and that includes closing costs.
+Everything in a real estate transaction is negotiable, including closing costs.
 If you’re in a strong seller’s market, you have a lot of leverage to negotiate a favorable deal—and buyers who’ve been through bidding wars and lost out on past properties might be open to your terms.

 You could negotiate for the buyer to cover some or all of your closing costs, though you’ll be limited by the amount of cash the buyer has on hand, as they won’t be able to roll these concessions into the mortgage.
 And asking for too much could lead to bad blood — or even derail the sale.

-If you’re considering trying to negotiate your closing costs with the buyer, the best thing you can do is get an experienced real estate agent to negotiate on your behalf.
+If you’re considering negotiating your closing costs with the buyer, the best thing you can do is hire an experienced real estate agent to do so on your behalf.

 What kind of closing costs do sellers pay when selling a house?

-The home seller usually pays for a variety of fees upon closing, including title insurance, escrow fees, and the realtor commission for both the seller’s and buyer’s agent.
+Upon closing, the home seller usually pays various fees, including title insurance, escrow fees, and the realtor commission for both the seller’s and buyer’s agent.
 If you want to save on closing costs, we recommend working with a low-commission real estate agent.

 How much are seller closing costs?